 8. Procurement Management: Refers to the processes and procedures followed when acquiring goods and services from external vendors or suppliers.

-9. Cost management: Project budgeting, construction cost estimation , and control strategies.
+9. Cost management: Project scope budgeting, construction cost estimating software , and control strategies.

 Key Differences Between A Project Execution Plan And A Project Management Plan

-While a project execution plan and a project management plan are essential documents in delivering a project, they serve different purposes and have varying scopes and focuses.
+While a project execution plan and a project management plan are essential documents in delivering a project success, they serve different purposes and have varying scopes and focuses.

 Purpose :